ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In case the main Administrator of an OSCORE group is dismissed or relinquishes its role, one of the assistant Administrators can be "promoted" and become main Administrator for that OSCORE group.
 Practically, this requires that the access policies associated with the promoted Administrator are updated accordingly at the Authorization Server.
 Also, the promoted Administrator has to request from the Authorization Server a new Access Token and to upload it to the Group Manager.
 If allowed by the used transport profile of ACE, this process can efficiently enforce a dynamic update of access rights, thus preserving the current secure association between the promoted Administrator and the Group Manager.

-If an Administrator is not sure about being the only Administrator responsible for an OSCORE group, then it is RECOMMENDED that the Administrator regularly obtains a recent representation of the group-configuration resource associated with the OSCORE group before overwriting (see {{configuration-resource-put}}), updating (see {{configuration-resource-patch}}), or deleting (see {{configuration-resource-delete}}) the group configuration.
+If an Administrator is not sure about being the only Administrator responsible for an OSCORE group, then it is RECOMMENDED that the Administrator regularly obtains a recent representation of the group-configuration resource associated with the OSCORE group before overwriting (see {{configuration-resource-post}}), updating (see {{configuration-resource-patch}}), or deleting (see {{configuration-resource-delete}}) the group configuration.
 This can be achieved in the following ways.

 * The Administrator performs a regular polling of the group configuration, by sending a GET request to the corresponding group-configuration resource (see {{configuration-resource-get}}).